Brand Strategy

 • Highlights:

-• Hot-swappable switches mean you can easily change them without soldering.
+• Hot-swappable switches let you easily replace them without soldering.

 • Custom RGB lighting options to match your setup.